programminghistorian/ph-submissions/lessons/jupyter-notebooks.md

 Run the two code cells in the notebook, starting from the top.

 <div class="alert alert-block alert-warning">
 Jupyter notebooks work best if you run the cells sequentially.
 Sometimes you can get errors or incorrect outputs if you run the cells out of order or attempt to iteratively edit and run different parts of the notebook.
-If you've made lots of changes and run code blocks in a non-linear fashion and find that you're getting strange output, you can reset Jupyter Notebook by clicking on *Kernel* in the menu and choosing *Restart & Clear Output*.
-Even if you don't notice anything strange, it's a good idea to do *Restart & Clear Output* and re-run your code once you've finished writing it, to make sure the output is accurate.</div>
+If you've made lots of changes and run code blocks in a non-linear fashion and find that you're getting strange output, you can reset Jupyter Notebook by clicking on <i>Kernel</i> in the menu and choosing <i>Restart & Clear Output</i>.
+Even if you don't notice anything strange, it's a good idea to do <i>Restart & Clear Output</i> and re-run your code once you've finished writing it, to make sure the output is accurate.</div>

 After you've run the second code cell, you'll see an error.
 To figure out what's happening, you can [consult the documentation for datetime](https://docs.python.org/2/library/datetime.html?highlight=strftime#strftime-and-strptime-behavior) which explains each of the different formatting options.
 There, you'll find that the only option for day values assumes zero-padded dates (i.e. single-digit days are prefixed with a 0).
 Looking at the example data, the months (listed second in this date order) are zero-padded, but not the days.
 You have two options: you can try to change the data, or you can try to change your code.